She Wolf (Shakira song): Critical reception

 The song was well received by most music critics.
 David Balls from Digital Spy gave the song a positive review and said that the song "manages to be fresh and quirky while still sounding like a smash".
 Sal Cinquemani from Slant Magazine labelled "She Wolf" as a "sleek, hi-NRG/Italo throwback" and said that its lyrics "walk a fine line between campy and really campy".
 Michael Cragg from MusicOMH called it "three minutes of delicious pop, as camp as it is clever", and concluded that the song is "the kind of wonderfully bizarre couplet we’ve come to expect from Columbia’s shrinking violet".
 Jonathan Goss from Sabotage Times praised its lyrics and commended Shakira's use of the word "lycanthropy".
 He summed up the review by calling "She Wolf" a "modern classic".
 Spin critic Mikael Wood complemented it as "lovably bonkers."
 Fraser McAlpine from BBC Chart Blog gave it an overall positive review, but criticized Shakira's howling, calling it "half-hearted".
 Ben Ratliff from The New York Times, however, gave it a negative review, saying that the song is "undercooked and overwritten" and that it "reaches a special class of fascinating-awful".

-At the 2009 International Dance Music Awards ceremony, "She Wolf" was nominated for "Best Latin Track", but lost to American rapper Pitbull's song "I Know You Want Me (Calle Ocho)".
+At the 2009 International Dance Music Awards ceremony, "She Wolf" was nominated for "Best Latin Track", but lost to Pitbull's song "I Know You Want Me (Calle Ocho)".
 At the 2009 Los Premios MTV Latinoamérica awards ceremony, the song was nominated in the category "Canción Del Año" ("Song of the Year").
 At the 2009 Premios 40 Principales awards ceremony, "Loba" won the award for "Best International Song in Spanish Language".
 At the 2009 Premios Shock award ceremony, the song was nominated "Best Radio Song".
 At the 2010 Premios Juventud awards ceremony, the song was nominated for "Mi Ringtone" ("My Ringtone"), but lost to Tito El Bambino's song "El Amor".
 At the 2010 Latin Billboard Music Awards, the song was nominated for "Latin Pop Airplay Song of the Year" and "Latin Digital Download of the Year", but lost both.
 At the 2010 ASCAP awards ceremony, Jorge Drexler won an award for his composition of "Loba".
 It was acknowledged as an award winning song at the 2011 BMI Latin Awards.